When using the utility: Disk Cleanup on my Dell laptop, by default, the following files are automatically selected to be deleted:

 Important!
 Don't Delete Windows ESD Installation Files

 Windows ESD Installation Files also called Windows Electronic Software Download Installation Files store an encrypted Windows Imaging Format.
 It takes up a few gigabytes of disk space on your Windows PC.
 You may think that deleting these files will release a lot of free space on your disk.
 It's not a good idea to delete Windows ESD Installation Files.
-The Windows ESD installation files are related to the feature of "Reset this PC".
+The Windows ESD installation files are related to the "Reset this PC" feature.
 They enable you to restore your computer to factory settings.

 You'd better not delete Windows ESD Installation Files in Disk Cleanup if you want to factory reset your computer.